trellisfw/trellisfw-signatures/README.md

 // Sign an object:
 try {
-  tSignature.sign(objToSign, key);
+  const signed = await tsig.sign(objToSign, key);
-  // This mutates objToSign by adding a `signatures` key as an array. console.log('Successfully signed object.
-Singed document = ', objToSign);
+  // returns a new copy of objToSign with signature added console.log('Successfully signed object.
+Signed document = ', signed);
 } catch(err ){
   console.log('Failed to sign object.
 Error was: ", err);
 }

-// Verify the last (latest) signature in the signatures array on a signed object: const signedObj = objToSign; // mutated above to add signatures key try {
+// Verify the last (latest) signature in the signatures array on a signed object: try {
-  const { trusted, valid, payload, unchanged, messages } = tSignature.validate(signedObj);
+  const { trusted, valid, payload, unchanged, details } = await tsig.verify(signedObj);
   console.log('Was signature signed by a trusted key: ', trusted);
   console.log('Was signature a valid JWT according to the key used to sign it: ', valid);
   console.log('Was the document changed since the signature was applied: ', unchanged);
   console.log('The payload of the signature was: ', payload);
-  console.log('The library told us these things about the decoding process: ', messages);
+  console.log('The library told us these things about the decoding process: ', details);
 } catch(err) {
   console.log('Signature verification failed.');
 }